Rotaerk/haskellTutorial/Chapter1.md

 Try out those let expressions by entering them into GHCi.
 Also note that afterwards, if you enter one of the variable names that was bound in a let expression, you will get an error because it is no longer in scope.
-(Although, if you previously entered a binding for it outside of a let expression, you will get the result of that instead of an error.)
+(Although, if the let expression was shadowing a previous binding, you will get the result of that instead of an error.)

-### Laziness

-At this point it is worth mentioning that Haskell's evaluation process is **lazy** by default.
-This means it will not evaluate an expression that it does not need to.
-For instance, here is how a let expression that does not use its binding is evaluated:

-1. `let x = 1 + 2 in 5 + 6` : start
-2. `5 + 6` : eliminate unused binding
-3. `11` : arithmetic

-The sub-expression `1 + 2` is never evaluated to `3` because it was not needed for evaluating the expression as a whole.

 ### Multiple Bindings